 Reasons for homelessness vary, but the main reason people become homeless is because they cannot find housing they can afford.
 Other factors can include a chronic health condition, domestic violence and systemic inequality.

-it is also expensive.
+It is also expensive.
 It takes its toll on the economy, the environment, health care and the criminal justice system.
-On a March 2012 appearance on the Daily Show, former U.S. Department of Housing and Urban Development, Shaun Donovan stated, “At the end of the day, it costs, between shelters and emergency rooms and jails, it costs about $40,000 a year for a homeless person to be on the streets.”
+On a March 2012 appearance on the Daily Show, former U.S. Department of Housing and Urban Development, Shaun Donovan stated, “At the end of the day, between shelters and emergency rooms and jails, it costs about $40,000 a year for a homeless person to be on the streets.”
 And that was in 2012, I’m guessing the costs to the taxpayer haven’t gone down since then.

 And while homelessness is expensive and often viewed as an inconvenience for a lot of people that see it, just imagine what it is like for those experiencing it.
-That is why (you may have guessed this was coming) today we’re talking about a few more of the good companies out there doing their part to help.
+That is why (you may have guessed this was going) today we’re talking about a few more of the good companies out there doing their part to help.

-Vita Shoes is a shoe company that creates high-quality sneakers for an affordable price, and gives some of the profits to homeless shelters and communities in need in the U.S. The company was started by Daniel Abaraoha, a college student, after he grew up serving those less fortunate (he went on various mission trips and served at multiple homeless shelters), but never felt it was doing enough.
+Vita Shoes is a shoe company that creates high-quality sneakers for an affordable price, and gives some of the profits to homeless shelters and communities in need in the U.S. The company was started by college student Daniel Abaraoha, after he grew up serving those less fortunate (he went on various mission trips and served at multiple homeless shelters), but never felt it was doing enough.
 A lifetime lover of sneakers, Daniel decided to combine his passion for designing sneakers with the desire to help meet the needs of the poor in his community and beyond.

 Vita gives 10% of the retail price of each item sold to a project benefitting a shelter or community in need.
 Last January, Vita gave over $1000 worth of food, supplies, and materials to a homeless shelter in Dallas.
 And currently they are working with a homeless shelter in L.A. called Casa Libre that supports undocumented youth in their community.
 Daniel hopes to put on a sneaker show there and develop a mentoring program.